rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

     familiar Microsoft&reg; Active Directory interface.
 Choose which user objects to synchronize.
 Synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.
--   **Save time**: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.
+-   **Save time**: Directory Sync can save considerable effort and time when on-boarding new employees and managing password policies in large numbers.
--   **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email cloud's public REST APIs, which simplifies automating and preserving business.
+-   **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email cloud's public REST APIs to facilitate automation.
--   **Secure**: All data exchanged is SSL encrypted and synchronization is one-way only.
+-   **Secure**: All data exchanged is encrypted using SSL(Secure Sockets Layer) and synchronization is one-way only.
 -   **Cost effective**: Rackspace Directory Sync is available at no additional cost.

-### Supported objects and platforms
+#### Supported objects and platforms

 Rackspace Directory Sync supports the synchronization of the following Active Directory objects:

 -   Active Directory user mailboxes
 -   Active Directory user passwords for same sign-on
--   Active Directory contacts (for Hosted Exchange)
+-   Active Directory contacts (Hosted Exchange)
--   Distribution groups (for Hosted Exchange)
+-   Distribution groups (Hosted Exchange)

 Directory Sync supports the following Rackspace Email platforms: